-Many businesses have embraced a more aggressive use of non-compete agreements and other post-employment restrictive agreements in recent years.
-But the broadened use of such agreements has led to increased litigation, and a number of courts are signaling that they
+Many businesses have embraced a more aggressive use of noncompete agreements and other post-employment restrictive agreements in recent years.
+But the broadened use of such agreements has led to increased litigation, and a number of courts are signaling that they are becoming less willing to enforce them.

 Companies generally believe that non-compete agreements and other post-employment restrictive covenants are an important tool for protecting their business, including minimizing the leakage of valuable intellectual property.
 The use of such agreements has evolved.

-Two decades ago, non-compete agreements were used primarily for senior executives-people who knew the ins and outs of the company's business and could cause real competitive harm by moving to a rival company.
+Two decades ago, non-compete agreements were used primarily for senior executives - people who knew the ins and outs of the company's business and could cause real competitive harm by moving to a rival company.
 But over the years, companies began using the agreements with more and more types of employees.

+"Enforcing non-competes and other restrictive agreements may no longer be the slam dunk case that companies think it is." - Tom Gies

-"You started to see it extended to VPs and directors and other mid-level managers," says Tom Gies, a founding member of Crowell & Moring's Labor & Employment Group.
+"You started to see it extended to VPs and directors and other midlevel managers," says Tom Gies, a founding member of Crowell & Moring's Labor & Employment Group.
 "The increased use of stock options and other equity grants also broadened the use of non-competes, as many companies imposed such agreements as a condition of receiving equity."

 In addition to non-competes, most companies use some form of post-employment restrictions barring departing employees from soliciting other employees, pursuing customers of their former employer, or disclosing a company's confidential business information.

 Companies are pursuing more trade secret misappropriation and related business tort claims to address the problem of IP leakage.

 "This is not just technology companies.
 Most companies don't want competitors to get valuable information about customers, pricing, profits, and marketing strategy," says Gies.
 "If an employee leaves and takes that knowledge across the street, it could really hurt a company."